widoriezebos/Thoth/README.md

 6. Your branches pulled to to local Git repositories in your workspace and they will be indexed automatically.
 When this is done you can connect
 	with your browser and get going!

 ## Not in a hurry?
+There’s proper documentation
-Then why don't you head on to [the full documentation of Thoth](Documentation/Thoth Documentation.md)!
+Then why don't you head on to [the full documentation of Thoth][1]?

 ## Copyright
 Copyright (c) 2016 W.T.J.
 Riezebos